-When you click OK, the HDL source code in the RTL window is redisplayed without any signals instrumented, the Instrumentation window is cleared, and the IICE selection reported in the Control Panel on the left is updated with the name of the IICE unit.
+When you click OK, the HDL source code in the RTL window is redisplayed without any signals instrumented, the Instrumentation window is cleared, and the IICE selection reported in the status panel on the left is updated with the name of the IICE unit.
 When creating a new IICE unit:

-- Select Regular (the default) to add a normal IICE unit (the RTD setting is not supported). - Optionally enter a name for the IICE unit in the Name field.
-By default, the IICE name is formed by adding an \n suffix to IICE (for example, IICE 0, IICE 1, etc.)
+- Select Regular (the default) to add a normal IICE unit or select RTD to add a HAPS-based real-time debug IICE unit; see Real-time Debugging, on page 44. - Optionally enter a name for the IICE unit in the Name field.
+By default, the IICE name is formed by adding an \n suffix to IICE (for example, IICE\0, IICE\1, etc.).